In the beauty industry, macro photography is “BAE.” While in the past you may have…

 The little things:

-Sure you have the models, the makeup artist, and the hairstylist, but the little things are the most important when planning a successful shoot day.
+Sure you have the models, the makeup artist, and the hairstylist, but the little things of shoot preparation are the most important when planning a successful shoot day.
 If you are doing a shoot offsite, you should pack as if no one has anything for you to use.
 That means blue tape (to make your spots), nipple pads for the models (lol nipple pads), printed shot list, and you can never go wrong with some extra hair ties.

 The big things: